neondatabase/neon-postgresql-expert/markdown/guides.md

 - `endpoint_hostname` is the host with `neon.tech` as the [top-level domain (TLD)](https://www.cloudflare.com/en-gb/learning/dns/top-level-domain/).
 - `port` is the Neon port number.
 The default port number is 5432.
 - `dbname` is the name of the database. `neondb` is the default database created with a Neon project if you do not define your own database.
-- `?sslmode=require` an optional query parameter that enforces [SSL](https://www.cloudflare.com/en-gb/learning/ssl/what-is-ssl/) mode for better security when connecting to the Postgres instance.
+- `?sslmode=require&channel_binding=require` optional query parameters that enforce [SSL](https://www.cloudflare.com/en-gb/learning/ssl/what-is-ssl/) mode and channel binding for better security when connecting to the Postgres instance.

 Save the connection string somewhere safe.
 It will be used to set the **POSTGRES_URL** variable later.